feathersjs/feathers/docs/api/application.md

 <BlockQuote type="danger">

 `app.set` is global to the application.
-Do not use it for storing request or service method specific data.
-This can be done by adding data to the [hook context](./hooks.md#hook-context).
+It is used for storing application wide information like database connection strings etc. **Do not use it for storing request or service specific data.** This can be done by adding data to the [hook context](./hooks.md#hook-context).

 </BlockQuote>